adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_pc.md

 connection.
 My laptop required a reboot before this would work, however.
 In addition, the process may request elevated privileges.

+!!! tip
-> If you want to run additional Android profiles before starting, run the **Visual Studio Emulator for Android** and download any additional profiles.
+    If you want to run additional Android profiles before starting, run the **Visual Studio Emulator for Android** and download any additional profiles.
     For example, if you wish to emulate something similar to a Samsung Galaxy S6, then download the profile for a 5.1" Marshmallow (6.0.0) XXHDPI Phone.

 Finally the Visual Studio Emulator for Android starts when you click on the Run button.
 Fortunately, the setup of the emulator only has to be done once per machine.
 The Visual Studio Emulator for Android is also a superior emulator to the standard Android Emulator, so this process is well worth going through.

+!!! tip
-> When testing the mobile client manually through the Visual Studio Emulator for Android, you are likely to need to rebuild the application.
+    When testing the mobile client manually through the Visual Studio Emulator for Android, you are likely to need to rebuild the application.
 You do not have to shut down the emulator between runs.
 You can leave it running.
 The application will be stopped and replaced before starting again.
 This can significantly speed up the debug cycle since you are not waiting for the emulator to start each time.

 Watch the Output window.
 If the debugger won't connect or the application won't start, you may need to restart your computer again to get the network working.

+!!! tip
-> If your computer doesn't run Hyper-V well (or at all), then the emulator won't run well (or at all) either.
+    If your computer doesn't run Hyper-V well (or at all), then the emulator won't run well (or at all) either.
 I find laptops to be particularly prone to this problem.
     If this happens, you can always run the Google Emulator instead.
 Build the application as normal.
 You will find the APK file to install in `...\TaskList.Droid\bin\Debug`.
     Fortunately, there are lots of resources that show how to do this.
 You can find the answer on [Stack Overflow][13]

 If everything is working, you should see the Visual Studio Emulator for Android display your mobile client:

 ![Visual Studio Emulator for Android Final][img16]

+!!! info
-> You can also build the Android version on a mac with Xamarin Studio.
+    You can also build the Android version on a mac with Xamarin Studio.
 However, I find that version mismatches between Mono (which is used on the mac) and Visual Studio - particularly in reference to the version of the .NET framework - cause issues when swapping between the two environments.
 For best results, stay in one environment.

 Note that the task list view is a "light" style and the rest of the app is a "dark" style.
 This is because the default styling on an Android device is